campusrover/labnotebook2/docs/reports/2024/GestureBot.md

 Global Costmap: \
 Purpose: Provides a high-level view of the entire environment for long-distance path planning. \
 global_frame: Uses the map frame to align with SLAM-generated maps. \
-static_map: Indicates the use of a prebuilt map for planning. \
+static_map: Set to false in order to dynamically make the map \
 Importance: Enables efficient navigation to distant goals while avoiding large obstacles.

 Local Costmap: \